FIWARE-Ops/docs.TourGuide/doc/creating-application-dashboards/how-to-use-other-fiware-ges-from-your-widgets-and-operators.md

-Wirecloud offers support for a number of GEs including the Context Broker and the Object Storage GE.
-What follows is an example of how a developer can access [Orion Context Broker](https://github.com/telefonicaid/fiware-orion) (reference implementation of the FIWARE's Pub/Sub Context Broker GE) instances from widgets and operators running on Wirecloud.
-For more detailed information on how to use this and other FIWARE GEs from Wirecloud, please refer to Wirecloud tutorials.
+WireCloud offers support for a number of GEs including the Context Broker and the Object Storage GE.
+What follows is an example of how a developer can access [Orion Context Broker](https://github.com/telefonicaid/fiware-orion) (reference implementation of the FIWARE's Pub/Sub Context Broker GE) instances from widgets and operators running on WireCloud.
+For more detailed information on how to use this and other FIWARE GEs from WireCloud, please refer to WireCloud tutorials.

-First of all, widgets and operators wishing to use the javascript bindings provided by Wirecloud for accessing the [FIWARE NGSI Open RESTful API](https://forge.fiware.org/plugins/mediawiki/wiki/fiware/index.php/FI-WARE_NGSI_Open_RESTful_API_Specification_(PRELIMINARY)) in order to seamlessly interoperate with the Orion Context Broker must
+First of all, widgets and operators wishing to use the javascript bindings provided by WireCloud for accessing the [FIWARE NGSI Open RESTful API](https://forge.fiware.org/plugins/mediawiki/wiki/fiware/index.php/FI-WARE_NGSI_Open_RESTful_API_Specification_(PRELIMINARY)) in order to seamlessly interoperate with the Orion Context Broker must